 Preventing Snapdragon Poisoning

-Snapdragons are non-toxic and you therefore do not need to be concerned about poisoning.
+Snapdragons are non-toxic and you therefore not a threat to humans or animals.
 Chemical fertilizers or pesticides applied to the plant can be toxic though.
 If you apply chemicals to your plants, you should be careful to keep children and pets away from your garden by using physical barriers or fences.
 Physical barriers can also be used to protect your garden from damage or trampling by pets and children.

 Pet Poison Helpline

-If something were to happen to your furry friend, and you suspect that they are suffering from (plant xyz) poisoning, there is a poison control hotline to call for 24/7 vet advice.
+If something were to happen to your furry friend, and you suspect that they are suffering from snapdragon poisoning, there is a poison control hotline to call for 24/7 vet advice.
 It is called the Pet Poison Hotline, and their phone number is (855) 764-7661.

 This page contains affiliate links to products on Amazon.
 We may receive a commission for purchases made through these links.